 Another reason for the orange blinking light can be a damaged or malfunctioning splitter.

 Service outage because of bad weather or scheduled maintenance.

 A defective router or modem can be the reason as well.

-As you can see there are several different reasons that make the Xfinity router blinking orange.
+As you can see, there are several different reasons that make the Xfinity router blink orange.
 Here is what you can do to fix it.
-In case the fixes given in this article don’t fix the problem, you will have to contact support.
-However, let’s see what you can do to fix this problem.
+If the fixes given in this article don’t solve your problem, you will have to contact support.
+However, let’s see what you can do to fix this problem first.

-Since the network connection is probably off when the orange light blinks on your router the Xfinity App won’t help much.
+Since the network connection is probably off (because of the blinking orange light on your router), the Xfinity App won’t help much.
 Instead, you can do it manually.
 Just unplug the router from the power source and plug it back in after 10-15 seconds.
 Yes, it’s that simple.

 If the Xfinity router is still blinking orange go to the next solution.

 A damaged or malfunctioning splitter is another reason for this problem.
 You can check this by connecting the internet cable directly to the router.
 Check whether the blinking orange light is still present.
 If it’s not, replace the splitter.

 Check the Cables

 This generally doesn’t happen often, but when we are replacing our equipment, cleaning around it, or moving the router to a better place to improve the wireless signal, we may unintentionally disconnect a cable, make the connection loose, or simply connect the cable to the wrong port.
 All of this can result in an Xfinity router blinking orange.
 Try using brand-new cables and a different coax port.